Breathing problems to look out for in children

-Seek urgent help from your GP, health visitor or NHS 111 if your child is drowsy and:
+Seek urgent help from your GP or health visitor if your child is drowsy and:

-- doen’t improve after taking paracetamol or ibuprofen
+- doesn’t improve after taking paracetamol or ibuprofen

 Problems with feeding and drinking can be a sign of a problem with the lungs and airways.

 Your child may not be feeding or drinking if: